MikeMadeira/HouseSales-RecommendationSystem/README.md

 - Bedrooms inconsistency

     Houses with 0 bedrooms, may be for other purposes apart from living usage.
-(Confirm all records consistency, analysing one by one or                     doing some summary statistics)

 - Year Renovated inconsistency